Diagnosis, the Journal

 Members of the SIDM community have been involved with the journal since it was first published in 2014.
-SIDM founder and president Mark L. Graber, MD, FACP, also serves as its co-editor-in-chief, with Professor Mario Plebani of the University of Padua, Italy.
-All of the associate editors are also SIDM members: Nicolas Argy, Paul Epner, Giuseppe Lippi, Kathryn McDonald, and Hardeep Singh.
+SIDM founder and President Emeritus Mark L. Graber, MD, FACP, also serves as its co-editor-in-chief, with Professor Mario Plebani of the University of Padua, Italy.

 SIDM Member Journal Access

 SIDM members receive free access to Diagnosis.
 Already a member?
 Log in to your account and read every article published in Diagnosis.

 Not a SIDM member?
 You may continue as a guest with limited access to read select free articles published in each issue or purchase issues.